billbuchanan/pqc_signatures/README.md

 ### Current Task Checklist for Development Branch:
 - [x] Perform basic restructure source directories and project files after branch initialisation
-- [ ] Review signature scheme source code to identify best method of integration within performance evaluation scripts
+- [x] Review signature scheme source code to identify best method of integration within performance evaluation scripts
+- [ ] Create basic setup script and makefiles to compile various algorithm source code that can later be used within performance measuring scripts
 - [ ] Determine if possible to remove redundant copies of the reference-code and instead create the security variations through combined Makefiles

-- [ ] Review standard methodologies and common C libraries for gathering system performance metrics for when algorithmic operations are being performed
-- [ ] Decide on best approach for including signature source code within evaluation scripts
-- [ ] Create basic setup script and makefiles to compile various algorithm source code that can later be used within performance measuring scripts
+### Algorithms Still to be Implemented based of Main Branch
+- eaglesign
+- EHTv3v4
+- haetae
+- less
+- MEDS-2023
+- WAVER1_1

-# Round 1 Additional Signatures
+## Round 1 Additional Signatures

 ## Introduction
 And, so, Dilithium, FALCON and SPHINCS+ have become NIST standards for digital signatures, and with an aim to remove RSA, ECDSA and EdDSA.
 But, NIST wants alternatives to these, especially so that we are not too dependent on lattice-based approaches (such as with Dilithium and FALCON).
 These are [here](https://csrc.nist.gov/projects/pqc-dig-sig/round-1-additional-signatures):